vannitotaro/vannitotaro.github.com/_posts/2011-11-24-new-tools-for-my-blog.md

 - [Bootstrap](http://twitter.github.com/bootstrap/), a toolkit to kickstart development of webapps and sites;
 - [Disqus](http://disqus.com), a global comment system that improves discussion on websites.

-So easy and enjoyable to use them together!
+It's so easy and enjoyable to use them together!

 If you're curious about it take a look at my [blog source code repository](https://github.com/vannitotaro/vannitotaro.github.com) on GitHub.